 - I call Santilli a “fringe scientist”, “a mad professor” and “a cunning scam artist”;

 - I state that “the whole concept of antimatter is bullshit”;

 - and I’ve ‘defined’ Magnegas Corporation a “pyramid scheme”.

 You can read the entire letter I received by downloading it here.

-The style of the letter is so similar to other writings of mr. S, including spelling mistakes and odd word use, that one almost immediately assumes that mr. S has written the letter and that the attorney just signed it and sent it off.
+The style of the letter is so similar to other writings of mr. S, including spelling mistakes and odd word usage, that one almost immediately assumes that mr. S has written the letter and that the attorney just signed it and sent it off.
 But Fortis Law seemed even less involved.

-The letter our chairman received (via FedEx, I believe) was sent in a plain white envelop.
-It was also handed in at the delivery service three days after it was apparently signed, by a mrs. Sherry Stone who happens to be a secretary at Thunder Energies Corp, the company which sells the Santilli Telescope.
+The letter our chairman received (via FedEx, I believe) was sent in a plain white envelope.
+It was also handed in at the delivery service three days after it was apparently signed, by a Mrs. Sherry Stone who happens to be a secretary at Thunder Energies Corp, the company which sells the Santilli Telescope.
 There is not a real signature on this letter, just Parrish’ name printed in a fancy font as you can see here on the left (the font is Linotype Zapfino, I think).
-Also my letter had an empty last page, which seemed a bit amateurish for a letter sent by an attorneys office.
+Also, my letter had an empty last page, which seemed a bit amateurish for a letter sent by an attorneys office.